xuanlinli17/iclr2021_rlreg/README.md

-# Regularizations in Policy Optimization
+# Regularizations in Policy Optimization - An Empirical Study on Continuous Control

 This repository contains the code for: